GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 | Flower | 16.59 | 3411 | 1 | 101.09 |
 | Yellow | 27.31 | 2243 | 1 | 143.76 |

-The representation (Fig. 6) illustrates the distribution of the number of records.
+The representation **(Fig. 8)** illustrates the distribution of the number of records.
 Most individuals show record counts in the lower range between 1 – 10.
 From a record count of 100, only a few to isolated individuals are recorded.

-{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph01.png" caption="The distribution of the number of records per individual per color on a logarithmic representation of the x-axis." %}
+{% include figure image_path="/assets/images/unit_images/unit06/Analysis_Graph01.png" caption="**Figure 8:**The distribution of the number of records per individual per color on a logarithmic representation of the x-axis." %}

-The ANOVA analysis confirms the significant differences between the colors (p-value < 0.01, Tab.
-2).
+The ANOVA analysis confirms the significant differences between the colors (p-value < 0.01, **Table 2**).

-Table 2: The ANOVA variance analysis shows the significance of the differences between the colors.
+**Table 2:** The ANOVA variance analysis shows the significance of the differences between the colors.

 |          | Df | Sum Sq | Mean Sq | F value | Pr(>F) |
 |----------|----------|----------|----------|----------|----------|
 | Color | 2 | 42 | 20.95 | 10.64 | < 0.001 *** |
 | Residuals | 4227 | 8323 | 1.97 |          |          |

-A Tukey test can be used to separately illustrate the differences between the colors (Tab.
-3).
+A Tukey test can be used to separately illustrate the differences between the colors **(Table 3)**.
 Here it is shown that yellow stands out from all groups (p-value < 0.01).

-Table 3: The Tukey test shows the strength of the differences between the color groups.
+**Table 3:** The Tukey test shows the strength of the differences between the color groups.

 |          | diff | lwr | upr | p adj |
 |----------|----------|----------|----------|----------|